 Are Kookaburras Laughing or Screaming?

-The Blue-winged Kookaburra of northern Australia makes a call described more like a harsh, cackling scream!
-It is slightly smaller than its laughing cousin with more blue on the wing.
+The Blue-winged Kookaburra of northern Australia makes a call described more like a harsh, cackling scream or even maniacal barking.

 Read more about our work to protect the tropical woodland home of the Blue-winged Kookaburra here.

 Blue-winged Kookaburra Photos

 The Spangled and Rufous-bellied Kookaburras, natives to Indonesia and Papua New Guinea, occasionally visit Australian islands of the Torres Strait.

 Get the Latest Updates on our Work

 Sign up for email updates to find out how we're helping to conserve Australia's iconic natural landscapes and crucial wildlife habitats.
 And if you're passionate about protecting nature, you can support our work by making a tax-deductible donation today.